ToruNiina/TOMLParser/README.md

 foobar = 3
 ```

-With c++11, you can read above file using the code described below.
+you can read and parse it using the c++11 code described below.

 ```cpp
 #include "toml.hpp"